Gabrielle Solis: Season 7

 Gabrielle is told the truth of Andrew killing Carlos' mother but decides to keep it quiet, fearing Carlos' reaction and not wanting to hurt him.

-She is sent to the hospital after Bree accidentally hits Juanita with her car.
-She finds out later that Juanita is not her real daughter due to a hospital mixup.

-However, Gabrielle soon realizes she wants to meet her true daughter and convinces a lawyer to find the other family.
+She finds out later that Juanita is not her real daughter due to a hospital mix-up.
+Gabrielle soon realizes she wants to meet her true daughter and convinces a lawyer to find the other family.
 Carlos is angered when he finds out, telling her that the family could take Juanita away and if that happens, he'll never forgive Gabrielle.
 When they meet the family, they automatically know that Grace is Gaby's daughter as she is throwing a fit over a jumper.
 Gabrielle grows closer to Grace, causing jealousy in Juanita, who doesn't know the truth.
-When Grace's legal parents are discovered to be illegal immigrants, her legal father Hector is arrested and her legal mother Carmen is forced to go on the run.
+When Grace's legal parents are discovered to be undocumented immigrants, her legal father Hector is arrested and her legal mother Carmen is forced to go on the run.
 Since Grace was born in the United States, she is a citizen and Gabrielle and Carlos agree to take her in to raise her.

 To make sure they can get Grace to live with them, Gabrielle turns Grace's legal mother into U.S. Immigration and Customs Enforcement (ICE) but then has second thoughts when ICE shows up, posing as Carmen and letting Carmen get away.
 But when Gabrielle and Carlos go to pick up Grace, Carmen insists on taking Grace.
 Distraught over losing Grace, Gabrielle confides in Lynette, the only person she knows who has lost a child.
 Lynette tells Gabrielle that she wrote a letter to the child she lost, and that this might help Gabrielle, who wouldn't have to actually send it.
-Gabrielle writes the letter; Juanita finds it and runs away, hiding in the back of Bob and Lee's car, where Gabrielle sees her just in time for her to be rescued during the riot.
+Gabrielle writes the letter; Juanita finds it and runs away, hiding in the back of Bob and Lee's car, where Gabrielle sees her just in time for her to be rescued during a riot.
 A therapist suggests that Carlos and Gabrielle cut off all ties and reminders of Grace in order to let the tension with Juanita heal.
 Gabrielle is reluctant, keeping photos of Grace but Carlos demands she do this for Juanita.